All Episodes

 He called in to explain that to me.

-Uh but he will be here Thursday.
+But he will be here Thursday.

-It's uh the hot tub is what is it?
+The hot tub is, what is it?

 Don't you hate it when that happens?

-When you're going when you leap into the car and you go, uh come on, Tamilan, jump in the passenger seat, we gotta get out of here.
+When you leap into the car and you go, come on, Tamaland, jump in the passenger seat.

-And then you put the car into reverse and you hear a vague thump but you don't think anything of it.
+And then you put the car into reverse and you hear a vague thump, but you don't think anything of it.

 Don't you just hate it when that happens?

-Uh and so I thought I would.
+And so I thought I would.

-It's not great to be honest.
+It's not great, to be honest.

 It's okay.

-Come on, he's a kid, give him a break.
+Come on, he's a kid.

-And if you live in Rhode Island, uh that's next Wednesday, uh June the June the fifth, and uh if you go to my website, I think we got details of that.
+And if you go to my website, I think we've got details of that.

 I've been following those Swedish riots too closely, but it is very near to the Rhode Island border.

-I want to go back to the we've been talking about Eric Holder today.
+I want to go back to the – we've been talking about Eric Holder today and – And that's how we came in.

-It's not something the President needs to know.
+It's not something the president needs to know.

-Douglas Shulman, the commissioner of the IRS, was summoned to the White House, went to the White House a hundred and eighty times.
+Douglas Shulman, the commissioner of the IRS, was summoned to the White House, went to the White House 180 times.

 He was asked what it was that he was going to the White House for all that time.

-And you remember he gave the facetious answer that he was there for the Easter egg the Easter egg roll.
+And you remember he gave the facetious answer that he was there for the Easter egg, the Easter egg roll.

-Now he is not He's n he is not a policy man.
+He is not a policy man.

 Why is he at the White House?

-That's sixty times a year.
+That's 60 times a year.

 That's more than once a week.